-- Signed by supervisor and an appropriate officer of student's college - $\circ$ Indicate clearly the status to which they wish to transfer - Confirmation from the supervisor that required courses have been satisfactorily completed; - an outline of your research (one side of A4 paper), summarising your thesis topic; - a detailed research proposal of no more than 15,000 words (see Appendix C).
-This should: - Draw upon relevant literature to discuss the background to the research, theoretical perspectives, and possible outcomes to the research; - State key research questions - Discuss the overall methodological approach and specific strategies to answering these research questions, paying particular attention to practical and ethical issues relevant to the research; - A preliminary timetable for the research; - a list of references; - Assessors Approval Form (available on Canvas) - a completed copy of the Research Ethics Checklist - o http://www.admin.ox.ac.uk/curec/oxonly/ethicalapp/checklistJan06.pdf; - copies of assignments from Digital Social Research: Methods Core, Digital Social Research: Statistics Core and Social Dynamics of the Internet (unless exempt); - any other materials, including substantial original research or expression made on the public Internet, that you think will help the assessors evaluate your candidacy; - OII Training Need Assessment Form (Available in Appendix H or Canvas)
+- o Signed by supervisor and an appropriate officer of student's college - o Indicate clearly the status to which they wish to transfer - Confirmation from the supervisor that required courses have been satisfactorily completed; - an outline of your research (one side of A4 paper), summarising your thesis topic; - a detailed research proposal of no more than 15,000 words (see Appendix C).
+This should: - Draw upon relevant literature to discuss the background to the research, theoretical perspectives, and possible outcomes to the research; - State key research questions - Discuss the overall methodological approach and specific strategies to answering these research questions, paying particular attention to practical and ethical issues relevant to the research; - o A preliminary timetable for the research; - a list of references; - An e-mail from either the DPhil Programme Director or the Director of Graduate Studies confirming that you have completed a mock interview in a DPhil Seminar - Assessors Approval Form (available on Canvas) - As stated in the GSO.2 form, you should either have received or are awaiting ethics approval for your research project when applying for transfer of status (either a IREC, CUREC 1A, or CUREC 2 checklist).
+For information about how to submit an application for ethics approval please navigate to section 2.7 of this handbook. - copies of assignments from Digital Social Research: Methods Core, Digital Social Research: Statistics Core and Social Dynamics of the Internet (unless exempt); - any other materials, including substantial original research or expression made on the public Internet, that you think will help the assessors evaluate your candidacy; - OII Training Need Assessment Form (Available in Appendix H or Canvas)

 Before submission, students should discuss drafts of all of these items with their supervisor.
 Students need to submit electronic copies of all the other materials listed.